tuanzimplistic/grinder/esp32/grinder/components/micropy/lib/btstack/port/stm32-wb55xx-nucleo-freertos/README.md

 ## Hardware

 In this port, the Nucelo68 or the USB Dongle from the P-NUCLEO-WB55 can be used.

-Development was done using FUS v1.0.1 and v1.0.2 and Full BLE Stack v1.3.1.
-See STM32Cube_FW_WB_V1.3.0/Projects/STM32WB_Copro_Wireless_Binaries/Release_Notes.html for update instructions.
+Last test was done using FUS v1.2 and HCI BLE Firmware v1.13 on Nucleo68 See STM32Cube_FW_WB_V1.13.0/Projects/STM32WB_Copro_Wireless_Binaries/Release_Notes.html for firmware install instructions.

-Note: Segger RTT currently doesn't work as output stops after CPU2 (radio controller) has started up.
+Note: Segger RTT is currently not really usable.
+When sleep modes ared disabled for debuggin (see port_thread()) RTT works, but the output buffer quickly overflows.
+In Block mode, radio stops working.

 ### Nucleo68